 But well… these are mine.

-I started writing them at first because I wanted to recapture some of the traditional epic feel that I felt had slowly begun to seep out of the fantasy genre over the last twenty or so years – and then I realized I had yet more stories to tell, and I continued on and on and on.
+I started writing them at first because I wanted to recapture some of the traditional epic feel that I felt had slowly begun to seep out of the fantasy genre over the last twenty or so years.
+And then, when I realized I had yet more stories to tell, I continued on and on and on.

-I wrote that first book knowing full well it had a lot going against it.
+From the moment I opened the Word doc to begin that first book, I knew full well it had a lot going against it.
 The world I’d created was not dark or in any way dystopian; it was not steampunk or flintlock or urban or any other new sub-genre of my own devising.
 What it was, was good ol’ fashioned high fantasy epic, my humble effort at a new take on the archetype originally introduced by Tolkien, and later expanded upon by Le Guin, Williams, and others.
 And as a result, though it earned a lot of praise, and in at least one case came at least somewhat close to selling… in the end it did not.

 When I do make it to the end of the long, dark road, I’ll add an update to let you all know.
-And at that point, I’ll resume my thoughts on the subject of writing, the industry of publishing, and all manner of other topics – humbled, no doubt, but no less desirous of offering useful suggestions.
+And at that point, I’ll start sharing a whole lot more about the journey to get there, my thoughts on the subject of writing, the publishing industry, and all manner of other topics (including, of course, where you can buy my book).

 Until then… it’s back to work.